Heatwaves

 Next, students learn useful phrases to talk about negative consequences (e.g. put a strain on, lead to, result in) and they use them to brainstorm the negative effects of 3 related climate events: droughts, heatwaves and wildfires.
 Following this activity, students look at other examples of negative consequences and match the words in bold to their definitions (shortage, strain, blackout).
 This activity serves as a pre-listening activity.
 As a speaking practice, students complete a few questions given and discuss them.
 That way they are also asked to predict the information they are going to hear in the video.

-Listening: Students watch a news report “Intense European heatwave parches France’s ‘garden’ Loire Valley” (once or twice) and answer 6 questions.
-After that they discuss the video and make predictions for the future.
+Listening: Students watch a news report “40°C: Record breaking April temperatures worsen Spain’s drought crisis”. (once or twice) and answer 7 questions.
+After that they discuss the video.

 Word formation: To further practise the target vocabulary from this lesson, students complete a word formation exercise.